Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Batch Label Inference Attack

 \subsection{Threat Model}

-Based on Algorithm \ref{algo1}, we consider the following attack model: (i) the attacker has access to the training data of one or more data parties and it controls the training procedure and the local model of attacked parties. (ii) The attacker only receives batched-averaged local gradients in plain text from TTP, but does not receive encrypted per-sample intermediate results. (iii) The attacker can modify local updates such as training weight and gradients before sending transmitted data to other parties. (iii) The attacker does not control any benign party's training nor does the attacker control the global communication and aggregation protocols. (iv) Contrary to traditional data poisoning attacks which focus on poisoning \textit{training data}, the attacker in collaborative learning focus on learning sensitive information from other parties or poisoning \textit{gradients and model updates} that are communicated among parties in the protocol, similar to previous works \cite{DBLP:journals/corr/SteinhardtKL17}.
-The fundamental difference between our threat model and the model adopted in previous HFL works is the following.
-First, for all kinds of attacks, under previous HFL settings, the attacker has access to the entire feature and label space information and the entire set of model parameters, while in our scenario, the attacker only has access to a portion of the feature space and the model parameters of parts that it controls, and it may not have access to labels if it does not control the active party; Secondly, for backdoor attacks, under HFL settings, the attacker controls only a portion of the entire dataset and any model updates it sends get averaged in the server.
-While under our VFL setting, the backdoor will survive and propagate throughout the communication protocols.
-Due to these differences, the attacks and defense strategies for VFL are fundamentally different from those for HFL.
-The differences between our model and the VFL framework considered in \cite{label_leakage_VFL_2021} is that our threat model further assumes that the communicated messages between parties are private and encrypted, so that per-sample gradient-related information is not available for inference, therefore our attack is on the \textit{batch} or \textit{population} level.
+Based on Algorithm\ref{algo1}, we consider the following attack model: (i) The attacker has access to the training data of one passive party and it controls both the training procedure and the local model of that passive party; (ii) The attacker only receives batched-averaged local gradients in plain text, but does not receive encrypted per-sample intermediate results; (iii) The attacker is passive and does not modify local updates such as training weights and gradients in the VFL protocol; (iv) The attacker does not control any benign party's training nor does the attacker control the global communication and aggregation protocols.
+The differences between our model and the VFL framework considered in \cite{label_leakage_VFL_2021, fulabel} is that our threat model further assumes that the communicated messages between parties are private and encrypted, so that per-sample gradient-related information are not available for inference, therefore our attack is black-boxed, and is on the \textit{batch} or \textit{population} level.
+In addition, we do not assume attacker has auxiliary balanced label samples, which can be difficult or impossible to obtain in real-world applications.
+We compare our approach with other recent works in detail in Table\ref{tab:label_inference_comparison_three_methods}.
+In this table, norm-based and direction-based scoring attacks\cite{label_leakage_VFL_2021} can be used for binary classifier task only by utilizing the norm or direction of per-sample gradients to separate the training data into two classes and "Model Completion" denotes the method which is based on adding and fine-tuning a "completion layer" at the passive party with balanced auxiliary data to infer active party's private label.
+All these methods are designed for label inference in VFL setting.